 - IS-453 Introduction to Homeland Security Planning

 Recovery Quality Control and Monitoring

-The unit also reviews and assesses compliance with federal regulations and requirements with a focus on education, in addition to, providing technical assistance and guidance to validate or improve administrative and fiscal efficiencies in managing award funds.
-When an issue arises, such as a misunderstanding of, or noncompliance with, federal regulations is discovered, our staff works directly with the Public Assistance Unit to assist with a plan for corrective action to comply with the terms and conditions of the award.
+This team also reviews and assesses compliance with federal regulations and requirements with a focus on education, in addition to providing technical assistance and guidance to validate or improve administrative and fiscal efficiencies in managing award funds.
+When an issue such as a misunderstanding of, or noncompliance with, federal regulations is discovered our staff work directly with programs to assist with a plan for corrective action to comply with the terms and conditions of the award.

 Grant Rules and Regulations

 To create consistency in requirements and reduce the administrative burden of administering grant awards, government cost principles and uniform administrative requirements were developed and are now housed in the Code of Federal Regulations (CFR) and in the Office of Management and Budget (OMB) circulars.

 The Uniform Guidance, Cost Principles, and Audit Requirements